huayra/libvmod-status/README.rst

 Anyone wishing to roll their own metrics can just poll the JSON for themselves.

 Ideas:
-* use socket.io for polling it.
+* use socket.io for polling.
 * use highcharts (or flot) to do some simple graphs.